 President Donald Trump famously said, “I’m going to be working for you.
-I’m not going to have time to go play golf,” in August, 2016.
-Since then he has visited his golf clubs once every 4.2 days since his inauguration, according to Trump Golf Count.
+I’m not going to have time to go play golf,” in August 2016.
+But he has visited his golf clubs once every 4.2 days since his inauguration, according to Trump Golf Count.
 If you include his other properties, that number spikes to one in three days, The Wall Street Journal reports.
 In total, NBC News says he teed off on 85 of the first 340 days of his presidency.

 The U.S. shells out for these excursions, to the tune of about $3 million each time he heads to Mar-a-Lago alone, The Washington Post writes.
-Since last February, the Secret Service has spent at least $144,975 on golf cart rentals alone, USA Today reports.
-And even by August, the Secret Service had already racked up quite a bill for the president’s family’s protection.
+Since February 2017, the Secret Service has spent at least $144,975 strictly on golf cart rentals, USA Today reports.
+And by August 2017, the Secret Service had already racked up quite a bill for the president’s family’s protection.
 Secret Service Director Randolph “Tex” Alles told USA Today that more than 1,000 agents already hit the federally mandated caps for salary and overtime allowances that month.
 Those allowances should have lasted all year.

 2. Local governments feel the weight of Trump’s golf habit

 According to estimates provided to CNN by the Palm Beach County Sheriff’s Office, that department shoulders around $60,000 in overtime every day Trump spends in Florida.
-Earlier this year, local officials had to decide whether to raise taxes or cut services to pay for Trump’s golf outings.
-The local municipality did not have to make that call, fortunately, since the Federal Emergency Management Agency awarded $3.3 million to the Palm Beach County Sheriff’s Office for presidential protection, effectively just passing the buck.
+Earlier in 2017, local officials had to decide whether to raise taxes or cut services to pay for Trump’s golf outings.
+The local municipality did not have to make that call, fortunately, because the Federal Emergency Management Agency awarded $3.3 million to the Palm Beach County Sheriff’s Office for presidential protection, effectively just passing the buck.

 Next: Trump’s golf habit does benefit one person’s bottom line.

 3. The president’s properties still earn him money